NFFT/nfft/julia/nfft/README.md

 ---------------

 * This interface was developed for Julia 1.0.0 and does not work with previous versions due to significant changes.
-* You can enable compilation of the required library by adding `--enable.julia` to the configure call.
+* You can enable compilation of the required library by adding `--enable-julia` to the configure call.
 Please consult the main README for further information.
 * The C library does not depend on your Julia installation.

 Path